Bourron-Marlotte

 Bourron-Marlotte ([buʁɔ̃ maʁlɔt]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
 In the second half of the 19th century, it was visited by several impressionist painters including Alfred Sisley, Pierre-Auguste Renoir and Paul Cézanne.
 Bourron-Marlotte – Grez station has rail connections to Montargis, Melun and Paris.

+Population

-The inhabitants are called Bourronnais-Marlottins.
+The inhabitants are called Bourronnais-Marlottins in French.